 During treatment and for several months afterwards, your skin will be more sensitive to the sun and you may burn more easily than usual.
 Use a suncream with a sun protection factor (SPF) of at least 30 if you go out in the sun.
 You should also cover up with clothing and a hat.

 Treosulfan may irritate your bladder and cause discomfort when you pass urine.
 Make sure you drink plenty of fluids in the 24 hours after chemotherapy.
-Try to drink at least two litres (three and a half pints) of fluids.
+Try to drink at least 2 litres (3 ½ pints) of fluids.

 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.